Git commit PGP signing

 Git signed commits help verify the Git author’s identity using PGP.
-Optionally, a user or organization can set rules requiring Git PGP signed commits on Git providers such as GitHub and GitLab
+Optionally, a user or organization can set rules requiring Git PGP signed commits on Git hosting providers such as GitHub and GitLab

 • Linux: apt install gnupg